TheGlycerine/Nux/README.md

 	|    // ... other dependencies ...

-Providing us with the ability to cleanly divide complex objects into sub componenents
+Providing us with the ability to cleanly divide complex objects into sub components

 	Nux.use(['core', 'example'], function(){
 		// ...
 Perform logic